Skip to content

 Some examples can be found below, and a fuller list of adjectives can be found here.

-More information about adjective comparisons can be found from the following links:
+More information about adjective comparisons can be found from the following link:

 Adjective comparison examples